Dobiasd/articles/from_oop_to_fp_-_inheritance_and_the_expression_problem.md

 ## A typical Haskell implementation

+Since one requirement for a solution is the ability to store objects of different subtypes in the same list, [typeclasses](http://codepad.org/6boPlYTK) are not the answer here.

-The usual haskell approach to this could look like so:
+So the usual haskell approach could look like this:

 ```haskell
 -- Base.hs